How to contact us

 From Keleti Pályaudvar (Eastern Railway Station)

 If you arrive by train from abroad, your most likely terminal is Keleti Pályaudvar ("East Station"), which is on the M2 (“Red Line”) of the Underground.
-Take the underground in the direction of "Déli Pályaudvar", and change at "Deák tér" station to the M1 (“Yellow Line”) in direction "Mexikói út".
-Get off at the stop called "Bajza utca", and you will reach the Institute by a five minute walk (see description above).
+Take the underground in the direction of "Déli Pályaudvar", and change at "Blaha Lujza tér" station to the tram 4 or 6 in direction "Széll Kálmán tér".
+Get off at the stop called "Oktogon", and you will reach the Institute (see the map above).

 From Népliget coach station

 If you arrive by coach from abroad, your most likely terminal is Népliget Buszpályaudvar, which is on the M3 line (“Blue Line”) of the underground.
 Take the underground in the direction of "Újpest-Központ", and change at "Deák tér" station to the M1 (“Yellow Line”) in the direction of "Mexikói út".
-Get off at the stop called “Bajza utca”, and you will reach the Institute by a five minute walk (see description above).
+Get off at the stop called “Oktogon”, and you will reach the Institute (see the map above).